Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Practical Design of Triangulation

 \begin{definition}[Partial Inverse Problem] Let $d$ be a problem such that $\llbracket d \rrbracket\subset (I_1 \times I_2) \times O$.
 The corresponding partial inverse problem w.r.t. the first argument is \end{definition}

 The inversion with respect to other arguments is defined accordingly.
 In practice, we prompt an LLM to decide which argument to use for inverting the problem.

 \begin{proposition}[Partial FWD-INV] Let $\tau$ transform each problem $d$ into $d^{-1}_1$, and where $p$ is a sample for $d$, $q$ is for $d^{-1}_1$ and $O'$ refers to all inputs to $q$.
-Then, $(\tau, \phi)$ is semantic triangulation.
+If $\tau$ is dissociative, then $(\tau, \phi)$ is semantic triangulation.
 We refer to this triangulation method as Partial FWD-INV. \end{proposition}